intuit/AnimationEngine/README.md

 	                            animations:(void (^)(CGFloat progress))animations
 	                            completion:(void (^)(BOOL finished))completion;

 This method will start an animation that calls the `animations` block each frame of the animation, passing in a `progress` value that represents the current progress of the animation (taking into account the easing function).
-The `easingFunction` can be any of the easing functions in [`INTUEasingFunctions.h`](https://github.com/intuit/AnimationEngine/tree/master/Source/INTUEasingFunctions.h), or a custom function.
+The `easingFunction` can be any of the easing functions in [`INTUEasingFunctions.h`](INTUEasingFunctions.h), or a block that defines a custom easing curve.
 The `completion` block will be executed when the animation completes, with the `finished` parameter indicating whether the animation was cancelled.

 There is also another variant of the above method that takes an `options:` parameter, which is a mask of `INTUAnimationOptions`.
 This can be used to repeat or autoreverse animations.